Passover

 Celebrated with the Passover Seder, an organized meal, we tell the story of the exodus, the trials and tribulations of the people, the rabbinic interpretations of the text, and seek to find ourselves amidst the story.

-In 2024/5784, the first night of Passover begins Monday evening, April 22nd, and concludes (for those in the diaspora) on Tuesday night, April 30th.
+The first night of Passover is Wednesday evening, April 1st, with two days of holiday observance (for those in the diaspora) until Friday night, April 3rd.

 Read more about Passover